 The Anatomage table provides a touch-screen ‘operating table’ to deliver virtual cadaveric dissection alongside radiology, pathology, embryology and histology learning resources and clinical content.
 It enables you to see anatomy in ways you wouldn’t see in a dissecting room, for example you can colour code blood vessels or the nervous system and you can make surrounding organs or structures transparent so you can make sense of anatomical relationships.
 As you are taught in small groups you will get the chance to use the table for yourself.

 An image of the brain taken from the Anatomage Table

-In 2021 we began construction on our new multimillion-pound cadaveric centre; this will be ready in January 2022.
-We will deliver a truly blended anatomy curriculum incorporating the best of our digital approaches alongside anatomical dissections prepared by experts (known as prosections).
+In early 2022 the University unveiled its new multi-million pound Anatomy Centre facility, which is designed to help train the next generation of medical professionals.
+The centre delivers a truly blended anatomy curriculum incorporating the best of our digital approaches alongside anatomical dissections prepared by experts (known as prosections).
 Cadaveric anatomy will allow you to improve your depth perception, spatial orientation and appreciate the complexity and variability of the human body.
 Cadaveric anatomy may also be your first encounter with death, so we will teach you about death and how to respect your patient at all times, in life and in death.
 This hands-on experience will provide you with authentic tactile information on tissue texture which, when coupled with 3D visualization of anatomic structures, will give you a memorable learning experience.